Books and Book Chapters

 Davidson, S. F., & Davidson, R. (2018).
 Potlatch as pedagogy: Learning through ceremony.
 Winnipeg, MB: Portage & Main Press.

 Peer-Reviewed Book Chapters

-Yee, N., & Davidson, S. F. (in press).
+Yee, N., & Davidson, S. F. (2021).
 Diversity as the norm: Teaching to and through superdiversity in post-secondary Indigenous education courses.
 In G. Li, J. Anderson, J. Hare (Eds.).
 Superdiversity and Teacher Education: Supporting Teachers in Working with Culturally, Linguistically, and Racially Diverse Students, Families, and Communities.
 Routledge.

 Hare, J., & Davidson, S. F. (2019).
 Learning from Indigenous Knowledge in education.
 In D. Long & G. Starblanket, (Eds.), Visions of the heart: Canadian Aboriginal issues, 5th Edition. (pp. 203-219).
 Oxford, UK: Oxford University Press.

 Davidson, S. F. (2019).
 Storywork ethics: Using the Storywork framework to guide ethical practices in educational research.
 In J. Archibald, J. Morgan, & J. De Santolo (Eds.).
 Decolonizing research: Indigenous Storywork as methodology. (pp. 23-39).
 London: Zed Books.

 Davidson, S. F. (2018).
 Responding aesthetically: Using artistic expression and dialogical reflection to transform adversity.
 In E. Lyle (Ed.).
 The negotiated self: Employing reflexive inquiry to explore teacher identity. (pp. 86-102).
 Leiden, The Netherlands: Koninlijke Brill Sense.